(A) How is a family copayment determined?

 (c) Round the family's FPL determined in paragraph (A)(4)(b) of this rule up to the next five per cent (for example, one hundred two per cent FPL is rounded to one hundred five per cent FPL).

 (d) Using the FPL determined in paragraph (A)(4)(c) of this rule, multiply by one hundred per cent of the FPL for the corresponding family size to determine the maximum monthly income, rounding to the nearest dollar.

-(e) Using the chart in "Appendix A" to this rule, multiply the maximum monthly income as determined in (A)(4)(c) by the appropriate copay multiplier, round to the nearest whole dollar, multiply by twelve, and divide by the number of weeks in the current state fiscal year to determine the family's weekly copay.
+(e) Using the chart in appendix A to this rule, multiply the maximum monthly income as determined in paragraph (A)(4)(c) of this rule by the appropriate copay multiplier, round to the nearest whole dollar, multiply by twelve, and divide by the number of weeks in the current state fiscal year to determine the family's weekly copay.

 (B) How long is a family copayment effective?